MGrount/PlayerApp/README.md

 Docker for containerization.
 Java and Spring.
 Maven.

-Include any additional acknowledgments or references as needed.
+Include any additional acknowledgments or references as needed :)